 While the majority of these sheep end up as mutton chops, some are kept for their wool.
 Additionally, some folks simply enjoy keeping Suffolk sheep as pets.

 Still, you’ll need to provide plenty of vegetation and water to keep your flock happy.
+A livestock animal will help protect the herd or just a few Suffolks.

 They’ll also need access to wide-open spaces and warm, enclosed shelters.
 However, this breed is known for its relatively quick and easy birthing, making it one of the hardiest breeds for ranchers.